 Things are now looking even better for safety-oriented brands, stores, and consumers alike:

 Dynamine has achieved GRAS status, as in Generally Recognized as Safe!

 Dynamine™ is GRAS!

-Around July 3, 2019, after years of research and three new safety studies, the FDA sent their Letter of No Objection (LONO) to Compound Solutions, in response to their rigorous, in-depth GRAS application.
+Around July 3, 2019, after years of research and three new safety studies, the Compound Solutions received a self-affirmed GRAS approval in response to their rigorous, in-depth GRAS application.
 Per a panel of industry experts, scientists, and PhDs, Dynamine is now generally recognized as safe!

 The GRAS dose is 105mg, as determined from the 90-day seminal toxicity study.
 This means that it must be safe at 100x that effective dose.
 That’s great news because Compound Solutions used 100mg as the clinical dose in their studies, and it’s also our preferred dosage for improved energy and mood!